Watertaxi

 Het artikel van de week is (overtuigend) ‘ From the trenches to Mordor and back: World War I and Britisch Fantasy Literature ’.
 Daarin gaat Iskander Rehman op zoek naar hoe de boeken van Britse fantasy-grootheden als J.R.R.
 Tolkien, C.S.
 Lewis en A.A.
 Milne beïnvloed zijn door de tijdsgeest.
-En vooral ook door hun ervaringen als Eerste Wereldoorlog-veteranen:
+En vooral ook door hun ervaringen als Eerste Wereldoorlog-veteranen: Britain’s most famed 20th-century fantasy writers came of age in a complex and interstitial era.

 What a fantastic story: “Did this unassuming small-town couple steal a $160 million Willem de Kooning painting?”